-Furthermore, in testimony to the Senate Select Committee on 5 July 2010, the Commonwealth Treasury indicated that no decision had been made on the operation of the \$50 million exemption threshold - whether miners would be taxed on their entire earnings or only on their earnings above \$50 million per year.
+Furthermore, the PTG Issues Paper suggests that it is currently intended that miners who exceed the proposed \$50 million per annum resource profits threshold would be taxed on their entire profits, not just on profits above the threshold.
 This clearly has significant ramifications for the smaller and mid-cap miners in particular, as does the failure to extend the threshold to the expanded PRRT.